-1. The Rise of Nazi Germany and Berlin’s Significance
+1. The Significance of Berlin and The Rise of Nazi Germany

-The Nazi government reshaped Berlin’s infrastructure with grand architectural projects like the Reich Chancellery and the Olympic Stadium.
-These monumental structures represented the regime’s desire for dominance and control.
+The Germany under the rule of the Nazi government reconstructed Berlin’s physical appearance with impressive structures such as the Reich Chancellery and the Olympic Stadium.
+These architectural structures gave out the regime power hungry energy and need to control.

 2. The Battle of Berlin